 Books to help kids and teens celebrate Black History Month

-The Bell Rang written and illustrated by James E. Ransome
+The Bell Rang by James E. Ransome

 Black Boy Joy edited by Kwame Mbalia